Intramural Funding Opportunities

 Innovations in Research, Education, and Practice Dean’s Small Grants Program

 Supporting faculty's innovative pilot studies that hold promise for advancing nursing science, education, and practice is a high priority of the School.
-Applications for funds are reviewed by peer faculty with matching expertise who set high standards for rigor and quality.
+Applications for funds are reviewed by external peer reviewers with matching expertise who set high standards for rigor and quality.
 Proposals are evaluated for significance, innovation, sustainability, and synergism with School and University priorities.
 The qualifications of faculty investigators and the feasibility of studies are considered carefully to maximize the probability of long-term success.
 Interprofessional collaboration is highly encouraged as it reflects both the University's and the nation's value of team science.

 Betty Gray Rural Health Development Award (RHDA) Program

 The purpose of the Betty Gray Rural Health Development Award (RHDA) Program is to promote health in rural areas, through education, practice and research.
 The RHDA program supports pilot and/or feasibility projects in research, education and practice which will contribute to the long-term goal of improving rural health through nursing science, practice and education.
 Core values are innovation, accountability for outcomes, and a plan to leverage these pilot funds into sustainable programs.

 the University's CTSA funded Institute that provides direct support for novel translational research through pilot project funding, support for strategic initiatives, career development awards, and scholarships for students.